giantswarm/fmt/javascript/general_style_guide.md

 ## CSS

-Currently we are in the process ofmoving all the styles in sass files (.scss / .sass) to React components with Emotion](https://emotion.sh).
+Currently we are in the process of moving all the styles in sass files (.scss / .sass) to React components with Emotion](https://emotion.sh).
 We have decided to use the css syntax instead of the JavaScript object syntax.